FrostedGeulleisia/touhoumonyinyang/README.md

 # Touhoumon Yin Yang

+## NOTE: THIS PROJECT IS CURRENTLY INACTIVE, I MIGHT COME BACK TO IT AT SOME POINT IN THE FUTURE BUT IT HAS JUST NOT BEEN WORKING OUT THE WAY I WANTED IT TO.
+CONSIDER IT DEAD UNTIL FURTHER NOTICE

 *(yes i know this's just a modified pokeemerald readme)*

 A Touhoumon-series romhack based on a modified fork of the Pokémon Emerald engine.